Wednesday, June 10, 2009

 What was the real purpose of Iraq War?

-In 2006, Hugo Chavez the President of Venezuela started selling his country’s oil for currencies other than dollars and a number of attempts on his life and regime change were attempted, which were traceable to our CIA.
+In 2006, Hugo Chavez the President of Venezuela started selling his country’s oil for currencies other than dollars and a number of attempts on his life and regime change were attempted which were traceable to our dearest CIA.

 Next, the Iranian President Ahmadinejad decided to start selling oil for every currency except US dollars.
 The petrodollar scam is coming to an end.
-As the nations of the world find that they can buy oil with their own currencies instead of holding our dollars and more OPEC nation will abandon the dollar.
+As the nations of the world find that they can buy oil with their own currencies instead of holding US dollars, more OPEC nations will abandon the dollar.

 -Krishna Kumar.S